Does homeowners insurance cover theft?

 Does homeowners insurance cover broken windows?

 If your windowpane is broken in a burglary, home insurance can cover repairs under your policy's dwelling coverage, which protects your home's structure.
 Additionally, if the person liable for the break-in is caught and carries home insurance, their policy could pay for the repairs.
 Home insurance can also cover broken windows in cases of vandalism, fire, wind, and storm damage.

 Does homeowners insurance cover theft outside the home?

-> Your home insurance policy protects against theft of your belongings while you're away from home, too.
+Your homeowners insurance policy protects against theft of your belongings while you're away from home, too.
 For instance, if your luggage is stolen at a hotel or café, you're covered up to the limits of your policy’s personal property coverage.
-Some insurers offer a lower limit for items stolen off premises, meaning you may only be covered for up to 10% of your personal property coverage limit.
+Some insurers offer a lower limit for items stolen off premises, meaning you may only be covered for up to 10%, for example, of your personal property coverage limit.

-> Does home insurance cover vandalism?
+Does home insurance cover vandalism?

 Vandalism is generally covered by standard home insurance policies under the same coverages as theft.
 If your home's structure is vandalized, your dwelling coverage can pay to repair the damage.
 If your belongings are vandalized, personal property coverage can pay to repair or replace the items.